 Fissured tongue (often associated with geographic tongue)

 In geographic tongue, areas of the tongue are red and smooth (due to atrophy of filiform papilla) and are often surrounded by a slightly elevated yellow-white border.
 Other areas may be white or yellow and rough, representing psoriaform changes or coexisting psoriasis itself.
 The areas of discoloration can migrate over a period of weeks to years.
 The condition is usually painless, and no treatment is needed.
-If people have symptoms, applying low doses of corticosteroid sometimes helps.
+If people have symptoms, applying low doses of topical corticosteroid sometimes helps.

 Fissured tongue is an idiopathic condition usually occurring in about 5% of adults in the US (and in up to 30% of older adults).
 Deep grooves are located either along the midline or are distributed over the dorsum.
-Fissured tongue may occur with geographic tongue, Down syndrome Down Syndrome (Trisomy 21) Down syndrome is an anomaly of chromosome 21 that can cause intellectual disability, microcephaly, short stature, and characteristic facies.
-Diagnosis is suggested by physical anomalies and... read more , or Melkersson-Rosenthal syndrome, a rare syndrome that also features facial palsy and granulomatous cheilitis.
+Fissured tongue may occur with geographic tongue, Down syndrome Down Syndrome (Trisomy 21) Down syndrome is an abnormality of chromosome 21 that can cause intellectual disability, microcephaly, short stature, and characteristic facies.
+Diagnosis is suggested by physical anomalies... read more , or Melkersson-Rosenthal syndrome, a rare syndrome that also features facial palsy and granulomatous cheilitis.

 Hairy tongue is due to accumulation of keratin on normal filiform papillae that gives the tongue a hairy appearance.
 Hairy tongue is caused by lack of mechanical stimulation to the tongue (eg, due to poor oral hygiene) with trapping of residual food debris among the papillae.
 Hairy tongue may also appear after a fever, antibiotic treatment, or with excessive use of peroxide mouthwash.
 It is common in heavy smokers.
-Hairy tongue should not be confused with hairy leukoplakia, which usually is associated with immunodeficiency (especially HIV infection Human Immunodeficiency Virus (HIV) Infection Human immunodeficiency virus (HIV) infection results from 1 of 2 similar retroviruses (HIV-1 and HIV-2) that destroy CD4+ lymphocytes and impair cell-mediated immunity, increasing risk of certain... read more ) and appears as white, hairy-appearing patches on the side of the tongue.
+Hairy tongue should not be confused with hairy leukoplakia, which usually is associated with immunodeficiency (especially HIV infection Human Immunodeficiency Virus (HIV) Infection Human immunodeficiency virus (HIV) infection results from 1 of 2 similar retroviruses (HIV-1 and HIV-2) that destroy CD4+ lymphocytes and impair cell-mediated immunity, increasing risk of certain... read more ) and caused by the Epstein-Barr virus.
+It appears as white, hairy-appearing patches on the side of the tongue.

 Tongue ulcers may be herpetiform aphthous ulcers (ventral tongue surface) or be due to trauma from accidental biting or from rubbing against a fractured tooth or restoration.